 We totally get it.
 You didn’t start your Amazon business because you’re ecstatic to start complying with sales tax in various U.S. states.
 In fact, Amazon FBA sales tax is one of the most bothersome administrative hassles you deal with in your business.
 And it isn’t even a profit-generator!

-This post will explain the basics of Amazon FBA sales tax so you can finally feel confident about it and spend more time on the profit-generating side of running your business.
+In this guest post, our friends from TaxJar explain the basics of Amazon FBA sales tax so you can finally feel confident about it — and spend less time doing tedious tax-related work and more time scaling your sales and profits.

 What is Sales Tax, Anyway?